-Why are invitees asked to bring a friend?
+Why were invitees asked to bring a friend?

 What inspired this project?

-Early in 2017, the artist was working on a handmade journal/book that contemplated ‘happiness’ (the book will be on display during the exhibition).
+Early in 2017, the artist was working on a handmade journal/book that contemplated ‘happiness’ (the book was displayed during the exhibition).
 It was a challenge to figure out how to display and share a unique book, but more importantly, the realization that followed the creation of the book was that it is crucial to take action, no matter how small.
 French philosopher Felix Guattari’s words have particularly stuck with the artist, he said, “microscopic attempts of the community and neighbourhood committee type…play an absolutely crucial role.”
 Directions for the Mind values small actions and small audiences over impersonal exhibitions.

-(While the book can be better experienced by those people who will be participating in the yarn installations, passersby can still view select pages.
-Each day the artist is in the gallery, she will turn a page and leave the book facing the window.)
+(While the book was better experienced by those who participated in the yarn installations, passersby were able to still view select pages.
+Each day the artist was in the gallery, she turned a page and left the book facing the window.)

 What does the title of the exhibition stand for?

 The phrase Directions for the Mind was encountered while reading Descartes treatise titled Discourse on Method and Meditations on First Philosophy.
-While creating the book, the artist felt she was setting down directions for future states of discord.
-The reading of Descartes treatise was synchronistic at best.
+While creating the book, the artist felt she was setting down directions in case of future states of discord.